Bonite Affriany, Children’s Center Founder

 Romelus is the watchman of the orphanage.
 He is in charge of security and monitors every visitor coming through the orphanage.

-Cinde Monsam, Fundraising Coordinator and Executive Director of Random Acts
+Cinde Monsam, Fundraising Coordinator and Board Member of Random Acts

 Lisa Rueff, Founder and Fundraiser